PipeWire/wireplumber/docs/rst/daemon/configuration/components_and_profiles.rst

     to load custom protocol extensions or to offload some functionality from the PipeWire daemon.

+    Modules of this type are loaded in WirePlumber's main ``pw_context``, the one that its session management logic runs on.
+That is what protocol extensions and object factories need, since WirePlumber itself uses them from that context.

+  * **pw-module-export**

+    A PipeWire module, like above, but loaded in the *export context*: a secondary ``pw_context`` that runs on its own thread (see ``support.export-context`` in :ref:`config_features`).

+    This is the right type for modules that process media, such as ``libpipewire-module-loopback``, ``libpipewire-module-filter-chain`` and
+    ``libpipewire-module-combine-stream``.
+WirePlumber's main loop also
+    dispatches event hooks, which may in some cases take a long time to return execution, long enough to interfere with delivering commands to the exported objects, which in turn may cause audio issues like lost periods.

+    Unlike **pw-module**, a component of this type can be unloaded.

   * **virtual**

     Virtual components are just load targets that can be used to pull in